benbalter/jekyll-relative-links/README.md

 # Jekyll Relative Links

-A Jekyll plugin to convert relative links to markdown files to their rendered equivalents.
+A Jekyll plugin to convert relative links to Markdown files to their rendered equivalents.

 ## What it does

-Let's say you have a link like this in a markdown file:
+Let's say you have a link like this in a Markdown file:

 ```
 [foo](bar.md)
 ```

 While that would render as a valid link on GitHub.com, it would not be a valid link on Pages.
-Instead, this plugin converst that link to:
+Instead, this plugin converts that link to:

 ```
 [foo](bar.html)